 Gamma correction controls the overall brightness and color curve of the image.

 Digitally sharpen your image when you want to look crisp.

-For built-in cameras, you can use this checkbox to lock the auto-exposure and disable automatic color correction.
+For supported cameras, you can use this toggle this switch to lock the auto-exposure and adjust the camera's exposure time manually.

-Users of the Logitech C910/C920 or the external (FireWire) iSight can use iGlasses to control manual focus.
+Users of supported cameras such as the Logitech C910/C920 or the external (FireWire) iSight can use iGlasses to control manual focus.